In the UK there are over 150 hostels and bunkhouses by the sea.

 Accommodation on the Coast

 The South Wales and Pembrokeshire coast features over 20 seaside hostels and bunkhouses.
-For example the Gower Peninsula, home to Rhossili Bay, has three great bunkhouses by the sea and the Pembrokeshire / Ceredigion Coast features 8 hostels and bunkhouses by the sea.
+For example the Gower Peninsula, home to Rhossili Bay, is within walking distance of three bunkhouses by the sea while the Pembrokeshire / Ceredigion Coast boasts eight hostels/bunkhouses by the sea.

 You are never far from the sea in Cornwall and Devon and there are 14 coastal hostels in the west country.
-You can stay in the centre of St Ives, with its choice of beaches and many original and artisan shops.
-Or visit the Eden Centre and stay at Edens Yard just down the road.
+You can stay in the centre of the captivating town of St Ives, with its choice of beaches and many original and artisan shops.
+Or visit the Eden Project, dubbed the Eighth Wonder of the World by some, and stay at Edens Yard just down the road in St. Austell.
 Famous for its surfing, the north Coast has some great hostels in traditional seaside holiday towns like Bude, Ilfracombe and Minehead.

-If you fancy really getting away from it all, you can take a summer escape to a seaside bunkhouse or hostel on one of the Scottish Islands.
-There are hostels on remote and accessible islands from the Hebrides to the Orkneys and Shetlands.
+If you fancy really getting away from it all, you can take a weekend or week long escape to a seaside bunkhouse or hostel on one of the enchanting Scottish Islands.
+There are a surprising number of hostels and bunkhouses on remote and accessible islands from Mull and Arran, the Hebrides to the Orkneys and Shetlands.

-Click on the location pins on the map above to find out more about the accommodation and get in touch.
+Click on the location pins on the map above to find out more about the accommodation and get in touch directly with them.
 To find out availability at several hostels and bunkhouses you can contact them using our Enquiry Service.